 What Are Honorary Knighthoods?

-It’s also possible for citizens of other countries to be awarded honors from the British Queen or from any of the other few remaining Orders of Knights around the world that still grant these esteemed and noteworthy titles.
+It’s also possible for citizens of other countries to be awarded honors from the British monarch or from any of the other few remaining Orders of Knights around the world that still grant these esteemed and noteworthy titles.

 In such cases, these awards are referred to as honorary awards, and so in the case of a knighthood being granted to someone who was not a subject of the sovereign, it would be called an Honorary Knighthood.